sam-pf/mcbkt-client/README.md

 ## Javascript

-The javascript module `mcbkt_client` is found in subdirectory `js`.
+The javascript module `mcbkt_client` is found in file `mcbkt_client.js`.
 This module is written in pure javascript without using any external library.
 However, the library is written using some features of ECMAScript6 (AKA ES6 or ECMAScript 2015; [see here for ES6 features](http://es6-features.org)).